 Avoid playing into the need to be heard, but rather, abide by the need to address what you hear.
 The latter, depends on fully hearing people out.
 If your goal is to change someone’s mind, being an accurate counter-puncher is more effective in getting people to change their mind than being a brawler with your words.
 Even when in an argument or debate, listening fully should take precedent.
 Listening to argumentative words against you will allow you to pick up on weaknesses and exploit them surgically.
 Listen with all intent to listen, and avoid the internal dialogue that plans for the next thing that you will say.

-Release of Pressure
+Social Skills Call for a Release of Pressure

 Let’s pretend that you disagree with something that’s written above.
 Perhaps you disagree with the notion that you should err on the side of allowing others to share what they know.
 Perhaps sometimes, you may consider cutting someone off to be beneficial for all involved.
 What would this disagreement drive you to do and think?
 Would you continue reading what’s below?
 Would you allow the author of this article to share their knowledge even though you may know more than them?